LizzyonGit/fruits-hold-em/README.md

 - __Credit info section__

-  The credit info section holds the following:
+  The credit info section holds the following information, giving the user constant information on how the game is going:

     __Spins left__
     - The spin count counts down from 3 to 0 each round.
 A new round gives you 3 spins.
 At the start of a new round, new fruits are set and count right away if you win, without needing to spin.
 So effectively, you get four fruit spins, but you can not control the first one.